 Hotel Review: Royalton Bavaro Resort & Spa, Punta Cana

-Ok, onto the good stuff!
-Max and I were invited to spend 3 nights at the Royalton Bavaro in the Diamond Club a few weeks ago and we had a great time.
+Max and I were invited to spend 3 nights at the Royalton Bavaro in the Diamond Club in April 2021 and we had a great time.
 This was our first stay on the hotel zone of Bavaro Beach and overall, the facilities, style and property itself are incredible.
-Read on to find out what we thought!
-And if you are looking to book a Royalton Resort, use the code ALLIN2021 for 10% a stay at any Royalton Resort with travel now until December 31, 2022.

 Playa Arena Gorda is a stunning white sand beach with very flat, clear water.
 The beach is lined with a number of hotels, making it optimal for people watching, shopping and walking.
 The property is about 20-30 minutes from Punta Cana International Airport and the center of all excursions and activities.
 Boat tours leave directly from the beach of the Royalton.